mia-platform/documentation/docs/development_suite/set-up-infrastructure/runtime-environments.md

 Using the CMS, it is possible to create, update, and delete runtime environments.
 More about the creation process can be found [here](./create-project.md#step-3-environments), while information about editing from the CMS can be found [here](./create-project.md#step-6-customize-the-project-with-additional-information-optional).

-When editing the environments information using the CMS, you will find two different secions: one for the environments, and the other for the links.
-Here, example configurations are provided for reference.
+In order to edit the information available in the Runtime Environments table (you can edit environment properties, add new links or change the present ones), you need to access your `Project` properties.
+There, you will find the objects `Environments` and `links`, whose schema is described below.
+You just need to edit them trough the dedicated drawer or modal and save your changes.

 ### Environments configuration